kevin671/cot-vs-loop/README.md

-# separation
+# To CoT or To Loop?
-Code for "On Separation Between Chain-of-Thought and Looped Transformers"
+Code for "To CoT or To Loop?
+A Formal Comparison Between Chain-of-Thought and Looped Transformers"

 ## Decision Problem